 Stroboscopy and laryngoscopy procedures are used to diagnose paralysis of the vocal cord.
 Some patients might need a CT or MRI scan so the doctor can get a better view of the laryngeal nerve.
 When the nerve is only inflamed and not damage, the symptoms might clear up within a year with no treatment necessary.
 If the nerve was cut during surgery or the symptoms do not get better after one year, treatment is needed.

 One method of treating the paralysis is to inject the vocal cord with a filling agent.
 This bulks the paralyzed area and moves it to the middle of the cord.
-A thyroplasty involves placing in implant into the voice box so that the vocal fold is correctly positioned.
+A thyroplasty involves placing in implant into the voice box so that the vocal cord is correctly positioned.
 Another surgical method involves re-innervation of the laryngeal nerve.
 The nerve is cut and connected to a different nerve to strengthen the nerve.
 This process also shifts the laryngeal nerve into the proper position.